daviddeutsch/saltwater/README.md

 saltwater
 =========

+"Sure, it's nice when you can set up your whole environment...
+But what if *everything is terrible*?"

-You should not necessarily drink this.
+Tagline: You should not necessarily drink this.

 License: GPLv3 or later